 This tutorial teaches you how to manage your junk emails using the Junk E-mail Options... in Outlook 2010.

 Junk E-mail Options...

 The Junk E-mail Options... allows you to choose what incoming mail should be sent directly to your Junk E-Mail folder.
-You can filter by specific senders or entire domains (For example @queensu.ca is Queen's University's domain).
-Keep in mind the Network Administrators have pre-defined filters for all incoming mail in Office 365, so any senders you add to the Block or Allow lists will be in addition to the filters at the network level.
+You can filter by specific senders or entire domains (For example @queensu.ca Queen's University domain).
+Keep in mind the Network Administrators have pre-defined filters for all incoming mail in Exchange, so any senders you add to the Block or Allow lists will be in addition to the filters at the network level.

 - To access your block and allow lists ensure you have Mail selected in the Navigation Pane

 - Under the Home tab, in the Delete grouping, click the Junk button